2025aa05964-svg/ml-assignment-2/README.md

 - Display classification report

 ---
+## Reproducibility
+Model training, preprocessing, and artifact generation are implemented in train_models.py.
+This script can be executed to regenerate all saved models and scalers.

 ## 🚀 Deployment
 The application is deployed using **Streamlit Community Cloud** and is accessible via the link provided in the assignment submission.